UTexas

 Dual Degree Applicants

-The University of Texas at Austin offers a number of graduate and professional degree programs that applicants may pursue dual enrollment.
+The University of Texas at Austin offers a number of graduate and professional degree programs that applicants may pursue through dual enrollment.
 Students interested in pursuing a dual degree must apply to and be accepted by the law school and the other degree program independently.

 Statement of Non-Discrimination and Equal Education Opportunity